 - provide the services requested

-- if you agree, let you know about other products or services that may be of interest to you
+- subject to your prior approval, let you know about other products or services that may be of interest to you (see ‘Marketing’ section below)

 - detect and prevent fraud